MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 - A Windows Container Host running Windows 2016 (Full UI or Core) – Quick Start Host Deployment.
 - The Widows Server 2016 Installation Media – Download Location.

 This quick start will demonstrate both Windows Server and Hyper-V Containers.
-To try out Hyper-V containers these additional items will be required.Also note that at this time Hyper-V contianers
+To try out Hyper-V containers, these additional items will be required.
+Also note that at this time Hyper-V contianers do not function in Azure.

 - Window Container Host with Nested Virtualization – Nest Virtualization.